Moritz Abraham

 Düsseldorf

-According to my mother, Ronja didn't want to live in Turkey and argued that since Moritz' business operated between Germany and Turkey, the family might as well live in Germany, which corresponded more to her lifestyle expectations.
+According to my mother, Ronja didn't want to live in Turkey and argued that since Moritz's business operated between Germany and Turkey, the family might as well live in Germany, which corresponded more to her lifestyle expectations.

 In 1922, Moritz purchased an empty lot in Düsseldorf on LindenmannStrasse, across from St Pauluskirche.